Mystical, Halong Bay is one of the world’s new 7 natural wonders and high on the bucket list of most visitors to Vietnam and Southeast Asia.

 I know this post is called ‘How to see Halong Bay without a tour’ but unless your traveling with your own boat or kayak you’ll want to take a boat trip or day tour to really see and experience the emerald waters and limestone pinnacles.

-Luckily it’s cheap and easy to see Halong Bay from Cat Ba island, simply take a boat trip for only about $30 – $40 a day where you’ll cruise around Lan Ha Bay.
-This is the less touristy part of Halong Bay, where the sounds of noisy karaoke tourist boats are replaced with the puter putter of small fishermans boat engines as the only sound that breaks up the serene stillness.
+Luckily it’s super easy and affordable to see Halong Bay from Cat Ba island, simply take a boat trip where you’ll cruise around Lan Ha Bay for the day.
+Lan Ha Bay is the less touristy part of Halong Bay, where the sounds of noisy karaoke tourist boats are replaced with the puter putter of small fishermans boat engines as the only sound that breaks up the serene stillness.

-We went on an amazing budget friendly boat trip with Cat Ba Adventures which including not only cruising around Lan Ha Bay and soaking up the stunning scenery.
-We also visited a traditional floating fishing village, stopped at some beautiful beaches for a swim, explored the lagoons and caves on a kayak and enjoyed lunch on the boat.
+We went on an amazing budget friendly boat trip with Cat Ba Adventures.
+As well as cruising around Lan Ha Bay and soaking up the stunning scenery we also visited a traditional floating fishing village, stopped at some beautiful beaches for a swim, explored the lagoons and caves on a kayak and enjoyed lunch on the boat.
 You can book the boat trip we took here.

 Other Things to do on Cat Ba Island